 The Gilthead.
 NOT guilthead!
 Named for the gold stripe on the forehead hence ‘gilt’.
 An infrequent visitor to our waters with an obsessive spearfishing following.
 Sometimes called the ‘Golden One’ this is perhaps out most prized target and many spearos strive to encounter one of these elusive fish.
 The current British Record for Gilthead is 3.34 … Read more

 Cod are making a huge comeback.
 They are more and more common off Portland.
 Time was when one diver in the club would get one every few years.
 Nowadays we seem to end up with one on the boat on most trips.
 In 2011 a good number of double figure cod were landed and it … Read more

-Bluefin tuna have been infrequent visitors to our waters for many years in the same way as Gilthead Bream.
+Currently off the menu and a protected species.
+The below was written a fair while back and still contains some useful information: Bluefin tuna have been infrequent visitors to our waters for many years in the same way as Gilthead Bream.
 Only one diver has managed to spear one but several have seen one.
-The current British Record is 36 pounds and thought these fish grow to over 1000lbs we do not anticipate the record being broken anytime … Read more
+The current … Read more

 Although it does not grow to any great size, the black bream is generally regarded as a particularly tricky and prized fish to catch.
 The current British record is 2.24Kg.
 Black bream are not generally a concern to conservationists and they can be found in huge shoals throughout much of the year.
 They are vulnerable to … Read more

 The Bass!
 Few fish attract such controversy or such an avid following amongst anglers and spearfishermen alike.
 Even the name provokes controversy with the term Seabass being used in culinary circles and the term European Sea Bass being used to differentiate the species from the various other types of bass (including freshwater bass) across the … Read more